feedmepos/sqa-take-home-assignment/README.md

 - 04: As the McDonald's manager, I want orders of the same type (VIP and non-VIP) to be processed according to the "First come First serve" rule.
 - 05: As the McDonald's manager, I want to increase and decrease the number of cooking bots available in my restaurant.
 - 06: When a McDonald's cooking bot is added to the restaurant, it should start working on the order immediately.
-- 07: When a McDonald's cooking bot is removed from the restaurant, it should abandon my order immediately and release it to other bots (if any).
+- 07: When a McDonald's cooking bot is removed from the restaurant, it should abandon its order immediately and release it to other bots (if any).
 - 08: A McDonald's cooking bot can only process one order at a time, and required 3 seconds to complete an order.

 ### Prototype
 Our development team has developed a prototype here.
 Please run your test case against the prototype, and capture any bug.
-For every bug found, document and analyze the bug so our development team can resolve it effectively.
+For any bug found, document and analyze the bug so our development team can resolve it effectively.

 ### Test result
-Your source code and test result must meet the following criteria:
+Your test and test result must meet the following criteria:
-- precisely address a user story
+- precisely address the need user story
 - executable (manual or automatic)
-- readable for project manager and development team.
+- readable for various audience, eg: project manager, development team

 ### Tips on completing this assignment
 - Use the best tools you have on hand.
 - Try to scope your working hour within 3 hours and avoid unnecessary optimization and documentation.
-- Communicate effectively like you are going to communicate with the actual development team.
+- Communicate effectively like you are going to communicate with the actual team member.